ThePhenomenon1/ThePhenomenon1/README.md

 Over 6 000 hours of computer programming - 687 days later - I am an advanced Python Programmer.

 I have deployed my multi-tier Django Application, on the powerful cloud platform Railway.App.
-This is a real-World Boutique built with a PostgreSQL database.
+This is a real-World Boutique built with a Postgres database and Redis Enterprise.
 It features SHOPPING CART and EMAIL AUTHENTICATION functionality.
 It boasts third-Party PAYMENT API integration (Paypal, Visa, Major credit cards).
 Powered by Amazon Web Services.

 The link to this full stack enterprise ecommerce .COM:-